inaka/EventSource/README.md

 /// The server could have requested the disconnection or maybe a network layer error, wrong URL or any other
 /// error.
 The callback receives as parameters the status code of the disconnection, if we should reconnect or not
 /// following event source rules and finally the network layer error if any.
 All this information is more than
-/// enought for you to take a decition if you should reconnect or not.
+/// enough for you to take a decision if you should reconnect or not.
 /// - Parameter onOpenCallback: callback
 func onComplete(_ onComplete: @escaping ((Int?, Bool?, NSError?) -> Void))